Why Do Seniors Sleep So Much

 1. Establish a Consistent Sleep Schedule

 One of the most effective ways to regulate sleep is to go to bed and wake up at the same time every day, even on weekends.
 This helps to strengthen the circadian rhythm and promote more consistent sleep patterns.
-Encourage seniors to set a regular bedtime and wake-up time, and stick to it as closely as possible.
+Also, encourage seniors to set a regular bedtime and wake-up time, and stick to it as closely as possible.
 Over time, this can help to improve sleep quality and reduce daytime drowsiness.

 2. Create a Relaxing Bedtime Routine